Our Board

 Jeremy Hawkes is a multi-disciplinary artist, writer and occasional performer with over 30 years’ experience exhibiting extensively in Australia and overseas.
 He has a BA in Fine Art from SCU and post-graduate qualifications from RMIT and VCA.

-He is currently living between Brisbane and the Northern Rivers.
 His work in represented in many private and public collections and he is the recipient of a number of awards and prizes, most recently the Create NSW Fellowship and the Australia Council for the Arts Art and Disability

 Mentoring Initiative.